-Not uncommon is the individual who feels drawn toward occult matters, yet struggles with the actual performance of ritual.
+Not uncommon is the individual who feels drawn toward occult matters, yet struggles with suspending disbelief during the actual performance of ritual.
 I myself did not have the easiest time with this issue when I was younger.
-Certain measures, however, can help such individuals still find success – i.e. so my own experiences suggest.
+Certain measures, however, can help such individuals still find success – i.e., so my own experiences suggest.
 This post therefore contains some reflections on how I’ve designed Tenebrous Satanism’s ritual magick format to grapple with this issue.
-Everything alluded-to below is presented in much more detail in my forthcoming book, Nine Keys of Abyssal Darkness.
+Everything alluded-to below is presented in much more detail in my book, Nine Keys of Abyssal Darkness.

 Introduction: Magick for the excessively-grounded?